timtitan180/ChicagoWeather/README.md

 CHICAGO WEATHER

 An app that use live API data to get the current weather in Chicago.

+What I Learned building this project

-                      I learned how to use the npm package axios to fetch the data in the backend and show it using EJS templates.
+How to use the npm package axios to fetch the data in the backend and send the data to the User Interface